-Store flammable, combustible or hazardous materials in a safe place and in containers specifically designed and clearly marked for that purpose.

-Store use cleaning and oil rags in the proper designed container as required by federal, state and local rules and regulations, and away from flammable and combustible materials.

-Do not store flammable or combustible materials in, or around the equipment.

-Do not permit smoking or open fires around fuel tanks or other combustible materials storage facilities.

-Keep several fully charged fire extinguishers located throughout the work area.
+- Store flammable, combustible or hazardous materials in a safe place and in containers specifically designed and clearly marked for that purpose. - Store used cleaning and oil rags in the proper designed container as required by federal, state and local rules and regulations, and away from flammable and combustible materials. - Do not store flammable or combustible materials in, or around equipment. - Do not permit smoking or open fires around fuel tanks or other combustible materials storage facilities and operating equipment. - Keep several fully charged fire extinguishers located throughout the work area.
 Know their location and how to operate them.
 Have them readily available during fuelling operations or when other fire hazards are present.
-Check the charge on each fire extinguisher at least once a month or when otherwise specified.

-Shut down all engines and motor (with the exception of material transfer systems) when fuelling or transferring flammable, combustible or hazardous materials.
-Follow the recommended fuelling and transfer procedures for the substance of material being worked with.

-Fill fuel storage tanks and other combustible materials storage facilities in a well ventilated area, away from smoking materials, open flames, heaters or other heat sources that could cause ignition of the material.

-When refuelling or transferring flammable or combustible materials, ground the nozzle or spout against the storage facility filler neck to prevent static electrical sparks.

-Never start a diesel or gasoline engine in an enclosed area unless there is adequate ventilation.
-Exhaust fumes can kill.

-Do not use flammable or combustible substances such as gasoline, kerosene or diesel fuel for cleaning parts.
-Always use a non-flammable solvent for cleaning.

-When using epoxy-resin based materials, follow the manufacturers recommended procedures and precautions.
+Check the charge on each fire extinguisher at least once a month or when otherwise specified. - Shut down all engines and motor (with the exception of material transfer systems) when fuelling or transferring flammable, combustible or hazardous materials.
+Follow the recommended fuelling and transfer procedures for the substance of material being worked with. - Fill fuel storage tanks and other combustible materials storage facilities in a well ventilated area, away from smoking materials, open flames, heaters or other heat sources that could cause ignition of the material. - When refuelling or transferring flammable or combustible materials, ground the nozzle or spout against the storage facility filler neck to prevent static electrical sparks. - Never start a diesel or gasoline engine in an enclosed area unless there is adequate ventilation, exhaust fumes can kill. - Do not use flammable or combustible substances such as gasoline, kerosene or diesel fuel for cleaning parts.
+Always use a non-flammable solvent for cleaning. - When using epoxy-resin based materials, follow the manufacturers recommended procedures and precautions.
 Mix and pour epoxy materials in an open or well ventilated area.
 Do not burn cured resin without adequate ventilation.
-Avoid skin contact with uncured epoxy-resin materials.

-Always inspect and charge batteries in an open or well ventilated area.
-Do not permit smoking materials or open flames near batteries.

-Properly dispose of waste, drain fluids and hazardous materials with due regard and in full accordance with all federal, state and local environmental, safety, transportation and other regulatory agencies' rules, regulations and ordinances.

-Think before you act, when working with flammable combustible or hazardous materials.
-Wear the appropriate clothing and protection devices, and follow the recommended procedures when working with these materials.
+Avoid skin contact with uncured epoxy-resin materials. - Always inspect and charge batteries in an open or well ventilated area.
+Do not permit smoking materials or open flames near batteries. - Properly dispose of waste, drain fluids and hazardous materials with due regard and in full accordance with all federal, state and local environmental, safety, transportation and other regulatory agencies' rules, regulations and ordinances. - Think before you act, when working with flammable combustible or hazardous materials.
+Wear the appropriate clothing and protection devices, and follow the recommended procedures when working with these materials. - Do not weld or oxy cut on or near the polyurethane and rubber screen surfaces.